ajdjyt/shellscripts/README.md

 Misc
 1. appimage-manager - script to add aliases for all appimages in ~/apps use by sourcing it in your rc file

+Tailscale
+1. tsup - start tailscale (routes are from ajlive)